NixOS/rfcs/rfcs/0137-nix-language-version.md

    </details>

-1. The language version declaration is optional for bare Nix expressions, and can be specified with a parameter to the evaluator.
+1. As an exception, the language version declaration is optional for Nix expressions passed directly as an argument to the evaluator and on the REPL, and can be specified with a separate parameter to the evaluator.
    If no version is specified in a bare Nix expression, assume the most recent language version supported by the evaluator.

-   This is to ease use of the REPL and commands taking bare expressions.
+   This is to ease use of the REPL and evaluating ad hoc expressions.

    <details><summary>Alternatives</summary>